thiebes/DICE/README.md

 If a range is provided, the number of values generated in the range will equal the number of simulation iterations.
 Each value in the range will be used once for each simulation.

+Noisy Diffusion Estimate Simulator is © 2022, Joseph Thiebes

+Noisy Diffusion Estimate Simulator is published and distributed under the Academic Software License v1.0 (ASL).

+Noisy Diffusion Estimate Simulator is distributed in the hope that it will be useful for non-commercial academic research, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the ASL for more details.

+You should have received a copy of the ASL along with this program; if not, write to joseph@thiebes.org.
+It is also published at [this link](https://github.com/thiebes/noisy_diffusion_estimate_simulator).

+You may contact the original licensor at joseph@thiebes.org.